quintonlai/code_template/README.md

 # code_template
-Some code templates to make my life easier, this repository aims to speed up the data exploration and modeling processes by reducing coding time by setting up a set of functions with reference to [SEMMA](https://en.wikipedia.org/wiki/SEMMA) approach.
+Some code templates to make my life easier, this repository aims to speed up the data exploration and modeling processes by reducing coding time thorugh a set of functions with reference to [SEMMA](https://en.wikipedia.org/wiki/SEMMA) approach.
 Of cource, there would be more then the scope of this SEMMA.

 The phases of SEMMA and related tasks are the following
 - Sample